Fudan-iGEM/2025-wiki/pages/model.md

 Remarkably, the answers provided by both AI models converged with the key conclusions drawn from our mathematical model, reinforcing the credibility of our findings.
 The models independently highlighted the following optimal choices:

 1. **Fast-FT** as the preferred timer variant, aligning with our analysis of maturation times relative to the yeast cell cycle (~87 minutes).
-2. A **periodic promoter** strategy, exemplified by the **ASH1** promoter, which naturally expresses during late in the cell cycle and enables precise "timestamping" of daughter cells at division.
+2. A **periodic promoter** strategy, exemplified by the **Ash1** promoter, which naturally expresses during late in the cell cycle and enables precise "timestamping" of daughter cells at division.
 3. The necessity for **short pulse widths (≈10–15 min)**, which ensures optimal temporal resolution within a single cell cycle.
 4. A **medium-strength promoter**, which provides the best balance between signal intensity and biological burden, ensuring reliable signal detection without saturating the fluorescence detectors.

 This alignment between our mathematical model and independent AI reasoning provides an additional layer of validation for our experimental design.
-The convergence of these independent pathways of hypothesis generation — one computational and one AI-based — not only supports the validity of our conclusions but also underscores the potential for AI to act as a powerful co-scientist in hypothesis-driven research. [^3]Notably, the use of models like **DeepSeek** and **Qwen**, with their deep knowledge and reasoning capabilities, enhances the persuasiveness of our model’s predictions, presenting a novel approach for integrating AI into experimental design in synthetic biology.
+The convergence of these independent pathways of hypothesis generation — one computational and one AI-based — not only supports the validity of our conclusions but also underscores the potential for AI to act as a powerful reasoning partner in hypothesis-driven research. [^3]Notably, the use of models like **DeepSeek** and **Qwen**, with their deep knowledge and reasoning capabilities, enhances the persuasiveness of our model’s predictions, presenting a novel approach for integrating AI into experimental design in synthetic biology.

 The full AI conversation logs, including model reasoning and conclusions, are available in the supplementary materials and can be accessed via [Code and Data Accessibility](#Code-and-Data-Accessibility).

 ## Conclusion

 1. **Pulse Duration Control:** The pulse duration $(\tau)$ directly impacts the dynamic range of the timer.
 When controlled within the range of $10\text{–}15\mathrm{min}$, the timer provides sufficient dynamic range ($\Delta r > 3\sigma$), meeting the readability requirements.
-2. **Comparison of Different Promoters:** Based on the current model, periodic promoters (e.g., ASH1) are much more effective than constitutive promoters for time tracking.
+2. **Comparison of Different Promoters:** Based on the current model, periodic promoters (e.g., Ash1) are much more effective than constitutive promoters for time tracking.
 The periodic promoters restrict the expression window, preventing excessive new protein generation, which helps maintain the accuracy of the timer signal.
 3. **Promoter Strength Selection:** The strength of the promoter directly influences the protein expression level, thereby affecting the timer's performance.
 Strong promoters (e.g., Factor 3x, 5x) lead to rapid changes in the red-blue ratio and quickly saturate the signal, losing the ability to track time accurately.
 In contrast, weak promoters (e.g., Factor 0.5x, 0.75x) provide slower changes but suffer from weak signals, leading to higher noise sensitivity.
 The 1x medium-strength promoter offers the best balance, providing optimal response speed, higher signal-to-noise ratio, and better stability, making it ideal for precise time tracking applications.

 In summary, the model successfully validates the importance of **periodic promoters**, **pulse width control**, and **promoter strength** in enhancing timer performance.
 The 1x medium-strength promoter strikes the best balance between dynamic response and signal-to-noise ratio, providing the most suitable timer functionality.
 Meanwhile, controlling the pulse width ensures high temporal resolution while avoiding the risk of excessive saturation.
 Therefore, the combination of **1x promoter and short pulses (10–15 min)** theoretically offers the best timer performance in experiments, making it ideal for applications such as cell lifespan measurement or time tracking.

-## Bug Fix Log
+## Improvement Log

-1. **Data Source Correction:** Incorrect use of in vitro data for modeling under cellular conditions led to underestimations in protein maturation times.
-Parameters were recalculated based on intracellular environments (2025.08).

-- **Issue:** The fluorescence protein maturation time parameters (e.g., blue peak time, red half-peak time) were mistakenly based on in vitro purified protein data (without cellular environment).
-This led to a significant underestimation of the maturation time for fluorescence proteins (e.g., the blue peak time was initially set to 15 minutes, which is much shorter than the actual time in the cellular environment).
-In vitro conditions lack cellular translation delays, molecular chaperone regulation, and metabolic context, causing a mismatch in the "blue-to-red" conversion dynamics compared to experimental observations.
-- **Fix:** Removed in vitro data and recalculated parameters based on intracellular environments, specifically using the Fast-FT maturation dynamics for eukaryotic cells (which are temperature-dependent), and applied the Q₁₀ temperature coefficient (≈2.0) derived from literature on 25°C and 37°C data for intracellular conditions.
-- **Impact:** The revised model now aligns with yeast cell cycle and protein dynamics (e.g., polarity transport and intergenerational transmission), avoiding the "signal compression" caused by overly rapid maturation, thus providing a reasonable basis for subsequent temporal resolution.

-2. **Modeling Mechanism Fix:** Adjustments to Ash1 promoter expression timing and protein allocation logic (2025.07).

-- **Issue:** The original model had two mechanism errors: ① Ash1 promoter expression timing was set to "start at the beginning of the cell cycle," which conflicts with the biological characteristic of "expression near the end of the cell cycle"; ② The protein allocation logic assumed "mature proteins stay in the mother cell," and the $inherit_{frac} \approx 0.2$ assumption limited the amount inherited by daughter cells, which contradicted the actual process where proteins enter the daughter cells during division and mature there.
-- **Fix:** ① Adjusted the promoter expression timing: the pulse start time was changed from "0 min of the cell cycle" to "near the end of the cell cycle (e.g., $T_{cc}-30$ min, where $T_{cc}$ is the cell cycle length)" to reflect the quick expression of Ash1 before cell division.
-We also changed transcription and translation rate values to be dependent on the cell cycle stage, incorporating the significant differences in activity across the cycle. ② Recalibrated the protein allocation logic: Set the $inherit_{frac,C}$ parameter to ≈1, meaning that almost all newly synthesized fluorescent proteins enter the daughter cells during division and initiate the "blue-to-red" maturation process there.
-- **Impact:** This fix accurately models the sequential process of "protein inheritance to daughter cells → maturation in daughter cells," resolving the issue of "mother cell maturation signal interfering with daughter cell lineage," and improving the specificity of lineage tracking by tightly linking fluorescence signal changes with the cell division cycle and developmental stages of daughter cells.

-3. **Environmental Factors Added:** Introduced growth conditions (30°C, YPD 6.0-6.5) into the model parameters, clarifying 30°C as a core variable and YPD 6.0-6.5 as a non-core variable (2025.08).

-- **Issue:** The original model did not include environmental parameters, leading to a lack of connection between maturation times and the actual experimental conditions, which could introduce system errors.
-- **Fix:** ① Core variable (30°C): We used literature data to quantify its effect on maturation rates (as described in Fix 1), and confirmed that 30°C is the key factor in regulating the "blue-to-red" transition rate, requiring a temperature coefficient to quantify the shortening effect on maturation time. ② Non-core variable (YPD 6.0-6.5): This condition maintains the pH of Fast-FT within its stable fluorescence range (pH 5.4–7.4).
-Since the YPD medium only provides nutrients and does not directly influence the chromophore chemical maturation process, its effect on protein maturation dynamics is negligible.
-- **Impact:** By distinguishing between core and non-core environmental variables, we ensured that core parameters (temperature) are accurately accounted for while avoiding interference from unnecessary variables.
-This makes the model more closely aligned with actual experimental conditions and improves its reproducibility.

-**Summary:** The fixes above address data accuracy, biological mechanism consistency, and the inclusion of environmental factors, establishing a more reliable model foundation for determining specific parameters and verifying "protein maturation in daughter cells" in future experiments.

-## Model Usage Guide
+To systematically improve our model, we adopted the Design–Build–Test–Learn (DBTL) cycle, a core methodology in synthetic biology.
+This iterative process allowed us to refine model parameters and mechanisms based on both literature and values obtained from our own wet-lab experiments.
+Below, we describe two rounds of DBTL cycles that led to the current robust model.

+### Round1 DBTL:

+#### Literature-Based Initial Model and Identification of Gaps

+Objective: Develop a preliminary model using literature-derived parameters to simulate fluorescent timer (FT) dynamics in yeast.

+- **Design (2025.06):**
+  The initial model was designed based on published data for Fast-FT proteins, including maturation kinetics from in vitro studies (e.g., blue peak time and red half-peak time at 25°C and 37°C).
+Parameters such as maturation time constants ($\tau_B, \tau_I, \tau_R$) were sourced from literature [^1], and the model assumed a generic promoter expression pattern without cell-cycle specificity.
+- **Build (2025.06):**
+  We implemented the model using ordinary differential equations (ODEs) to describe the irreversible maturation chain (C→B→I→R).
+Key parameters were set based on in vitro values, such as $\tau_B$=12 min and $\tau_R$=720 min, and the Ash1 promoter was initially erroneously modeled to express at the start of the cell cycle.
+- **Test (2025.07):**
+  Simulation results revealed discrepancies with expected cellular behaviors.
+The in vitro-based maturation kinetics caused the fluorescent proteins to mature from blue to red far too rapidly.
+This led to a premature saturation of the red signal, where the r(t) ratio approached its maximum too quickly within a single cell cycle, influencing the time gradient needed for resolution.
+Consequently, over just one or two generations, all cells accumulated a similarly high red signal, making it impossible to distinguish young daughter cells from old mother cells and causing the timer to lose its core function.
+- **Learn (2025.07):**
+  We identified that in vitro data did not account for cellular factors like translation delays, chaperone interactions, and metabolic context.
+This highlighted the need for intracellular-specific parameters and better alignment with yeast physiology.
+Additionally, the promoter expression timing and protein inheritance logic required biological validation from our [wet-lab experiments](#).

+### Round2 DBTL:

+#### Integration of Wet-Lab Data and Model Validation

+Objective: To redesign the model using an AI-augmented framework that leverages biological first principles and the learnings from Round1, with the goal of validating both the model's predictive power and the reliability of this [research paradigm](#Highlights — A-New-Paradigm-for-Synthetic-Biology-in-the-AI-Era) through [data from wet-lab experiment](#).

+- **Design (2025.08):**

+  Informed by the failures of Round 1, we initiated a redesigned DBTL cycle centered on computational prediction.
+We employed two independent pathways to converge on optimal parameters:

+  - Mechanistic Modeling: We refined the model structure to correct the identified biological inaccuracies.
+This included setting the Ash1 promoter pulse to occur near the end of the cell cycle and revising the protein inheritance logic to allow for near-complete transfer of immature protein to the daughter cell.

+  - AI-Assisted Reasoning: We prompted two large language models ([DeepSeek]([DeepSeek - 探索未至之境](https://chat.deepseek.com/)) and [Qwen]([Qwen](https://chat.qwen.ai/))) with the core design problem—optimizing a fluorescent timer for yeast lineage tracking—guiding them with biological first principles but without providing our model's interim results.
+This served as an independent validation of our design logic.

+- **Build (2025.08):**
+  Based on Round1 DBTL learnings, we rebuilt the model to incorporate intracellular parameters from [logical calculations](#Fast-FT-Time-Parameter-Calculation) and these data are later supported by our [wet-lab yeast experiments](#).
+This included:

+  - Using temperature-dependent maturation kinetics derived from [Q₁₀](#Fast-FT-Time-Parameter-Calculation) calculations to adjust Fast-FT[^1] times for 30°C.
+  - Adjusting the Ash1 promoter to express during the late M phase[^7] in our model to match biological evidence.
+  - Revising protein inheritance logic to allow immature C-state proteins to be almost fully transferred to daughter cells, and mature in the daughter cells produced after a cell division[^8].

+- **Test (2025.08–09):**
+  The predictions of the refined model were subsequently tested through [wet-lab experiments](#).
+The results confirmed the computational forecasts:

+  - The experimentally observed blue-to-red transition timeline closely matched the model's prediction, providing a clear r(t) gradient.
+  - The chosen pulse width and promoter strength yielded a strong and distinguishable signal, enabling precise lineage tracking over multiple generations.
+  - The corrected inheritance logic was validated, as daughter cells showed the expected timing signal that was distinct from the mother cell's baseline.

+- **Learn (2025.10):**
+  The convergence between our [AI-augmented model predictions](#Highlights — A-New-Paradigm-for-Synthetic-Biology-in-the-AI-Era) and the [experimental outcomes](#) demonstrated the power of "Design" phase.
+This approach minimized the traditional DBTL iterations, as the parameters defined in silico proved to be functionally accurate in vivo.
+It validated that integrating mechanistic modeling with AI reasoning can dramatically increase pre-experimental confidence and serve as a blueprint for first-attempt success in synthetic biology.

+## How to use our model

 This model provides a complete theoretical framework and computational implementation for simulating the dynamic behavior of fluorescent timer proteins (FT) in yeast cells.
 Through systematic parameter scanning and virtual experiments, users can optimize experimental designs, verify hypotheses, and predict potential outcomes before conducting actual wet-lab experiments.
 Below are the detailed usage guidelines:

-### 1. Basic Simulation: Single-cell Dynamics Analysis
+### 1. Basic Simulation:

+#### Single-cell Dynamics Analysis

 **Use Case:** Understand the fundamental behavior of the timer within a single cell cycle and validate the core dynamics of the model.